-For commercial reasons not all nShield modules offer all services.
+For commercial reasons not all devices in the nShield family of HSMs offer all services.
 Certain services must be enabled separately.
 In order to enable a service the operator presents a certificate signed by the Master Feature Enable Key.
-This causes the module to set the appropriate bit in the EEPROM.

 The Master Feature Enable Key is a DSA key pair.
-The private half of this key pair is stored at Thales's offices.
+The private half of this key pair is stored at Thales' offices.
 The public half of the key pair is included in the firmware.
 The firmware is stored in flash memory when the module is switched off, this is copied to RAM as part of the start up procedure.